mamba333/lection_1_hw/README.md

 - and the biggest update of java script in 2015, which has many new features.

-## - JavaScript Variables and Constants
+ - ##  JavaScript Variables and Constants
 - var
 - let
 - const

+- var is a variable whose value is changed during execution
+- let is also such a variable
+- but constant is such a variable that its value cannot be changed during the operation